iszczesniak/taw/shape1.md

 ## Cut to the chase

-Get to the subject of the main clause quickly, and avoid long introductory phrases (or clauses) as below (which I ventured nonetheless to stress my point):
+Get to the subject of the main clause quickly, and avoid long introductory phrases (or clauses).
+This is a counterexample (which I ventured nonetheless to stress my point):

 > Given the increasing deployment of optical networks, softwarization
 > of the network control, the ever-increasing need for bandwidth and